BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 With that said, use of these aliases in _this_ document might accidentally obscure the core lessons being taught about c-lightning, so we'll continue to show the full commands; adjust for your own use as appropriate.

-##  Optional: Modifying Your Server Types
+##  Optional: Modify Your Server Types

 > :link: **TESTNET vs MAINNET:** When you set up your node, you choose to create it as either a Mainnet, Testnet, or Regtest node.
 Though this document presumes a testnet setup, it's worth understanding how you might access and use the other setup types — even all on the same machine!
 But, if you're a first-time user, skip on past this, as it's not necessary for a basic setup.